 Leptin Resistance and Obesity

 As described above, weight gain typically causes blood leptin levels to increase, and weight loss typically results in decreased levels.
 But this is not the case with leptin resistance, which may contribute to a vicious cycle of weight gain.
 Someone who is resistant to leptin is not sensitive enough to the hormone’s signals.
-Being leptin resistant can mean that someone requires more food than necessary to feel “full” or satiated, due to the brain not receiving the message that enough food (calories) has already been eaten.
-(6)
+Studies show that being leptin resistant can mean that someone requires more food than necessary to feel “full” or satiated, due to the brain not receiving the message that enough food (calories) has already been eaten.

 - Leptin resistance itself might not directly cause obesity, but it may contribute to cellular changes that make weight gain more likely when combined with genetic and environmental factors.